Oasis Of The Seas accidents and incidents

 On December 8, 2014, upon leaving homeport Fort Lauderdale (Port Everglades) the ship quickly headed back to port due to medical emergency.
 A male passenger sustained injury and was medevaced.
 The sip sailed again, but soon quickly turned around for a second time.
 The second medevaced passenger suffered heart attack and died.
 The second time the ship entered the port and docked.

 On January 3, 2014, at 11:52 pm, the ship experienced power loss for ~20 min.
 Later, the Captain announced there had been diesel generator failure.

-On December 28, 2013, unknown number passengers suffered from gastrointestinal illness / Norovirus symptoms (nausea, vomiting and diarrhea).
+On December 28, 2013, an unknown number of passengers suffered from gastrointestinal illness / Norovirus symptoms (nausea, vomiting, and diarrhea).
 The exact number of ill passengers/crew were never disclosed by Royal Caribbean.
 Next voyage’s embarkation was delayed for enhanced sanitation.

-In October-November 2013, on several consecutive cruises the ship was experiencing propulsion system problems, resulting in lower cruising speed.
-Due to these incidents, Royal Caribbean changed many itineraries by shortening port stays in Nassau (Bahamas, by 1 hour) and in St Thomas (USVI, by 3 hours).
+In October-November 2013, on several consecutive cruises, the ship was experiencing propulsion system problems, resulting in lower cruising speed.
+Due to these incidents, Royal Caribbean changed many itineraries by shortening port stays in Nassau (the Bahamas, by 1 hour) and in St Thomas (USVI, by 3 hours).
 To fix the problems, the ship entered dry-dock in Nassau for repairs on February 24, 2014.